 Programme fees AY2023/24

 1. UL employees

 Employees at UL have the opportunity to avail of a fee waiver provided that they are employed for the duration of the programme.
-Full-time employees will benefit from a full fee waiver.
-The benefit for part-time employees will be calculated on a pro-rata basis.
-To apply for a fee waiver, please complete the Further Study Application Form and forward to the Human Resources Division (Alison O’Regan) by June 1st, 2022.
+To apply for a fee waiver, please complete the Further Study Application Form and forward to the Human Resources Division (Alison O’Regan).

 A writers’ retreat is an integral part of the programme.
 Programme participants will be liable for a contribution to the cost of the writers’ retreat, which will be in the region of €600 (TL5132 ‘Feedback and Revision in Scholarly Writing’), if applicable.
 The contribution may (subject to available funding) be subsidised by the participants department.
 Therefore, the contribution should be discussed/agreed by individuals with their HoDs, so that cost centre transfers can be easily arranged.

 External applicants and UL PhD Students are liable for full tuition fees (registration fees still apply).
 Further information can be found on Finance Documents | University of Limerick (ul.ie)

 Dr. Michael Wride

 Course Director Graduate Diploma and MA in Teaching, Learning and Scholarship

 “The programme was of immense value to me.
 In addition to greatly enhancing my knowledge relating to teaching, learning and scholarship, it also provided me with a wealth of practical tips that I apply regularly to each of these elements of my work.”

 “I found all the modules beneficial in some way.
 I really enjoyed the experience, the learning, the friendships and the sense that I have a network of support for the future in UL.”